Tekuor/trivia_api/02_trivia_api/starter/backend/README.md

 }
 ```

-## POST /books
+## POST /questions
 General:
-Creates a new question using the submitted title, author and rating.
-Returns the id of the created book, success value, total books, and book list based on current page number to update the frontend.
+Creates a new question using the submitted question, answer, difficulty and category.
+Returns the id of the created question, success value, total questions, and question list based on current page number to update the frontend.
 curl http://127.0.0.1:5000/questions -X POST -H "Content-Type: application/json" -d '{"question":"Which country is the largest producer of vanilla?","answer":"Madagascar","difficulty":"3","category":"2"}'

 ```bash